nfl0/cpu-power-monitor/README.md

 # Power Monitor
-Another stupidly simple KDE Plasma 5 widget to monitor the power consumption of your CPU (only) in real time.
+Another stupidly simple KDE Plasma 5 widget to monitor the power consumption of your CPU and AMD GPU in real time.

 This is a fork of [Power Monitor](https://github.com/atul-g/plasma-power-monitor).
-The original measures the battery power consumption while this extension measures only <b>Intel</b> CPU's power.
+The original measures the battery power consumption while this extension measures <b>Intel</b> CPU's power.
+This version adds support for AMD GPU power monitoring.

 ## Preview
 Widget as shown on desktop